-Despite the fact that each tale ends very differently, all have very similar details disbursed throughout all three of them.
-Romulus and Remus tale is similar to Moses’ tale because a female rescues them and raises them.
+Despite the fact that each tale ends very differently, there are very similar details disbursed throughout all three of them.
+Romulus and Remus’s tale is similar to Moses’s tale because a female rescues them and raises them.
 However, the significant difference between the two tales is that one female is a wolf and the other is the daughter of the Pharaoh.
 In the case of Osiris’s tale, he is rescued from the water by a woman also, but she doesn’t rear him; instead, she hands his body over to Isis.

 Then there is the feuding brother aspect that is included in the Romulus and Remus tale and Osiris and Seth tale.
-Romulus and Remus’ feud arises when they are adults deciding who should lead.
-Osiris and Seth’s feud also occurs as they are adults because Seth is envious of his leadership.
+Romulus and Remus’s feud arises when they are adults - deciding who should lead.
+Osiris and Seth’s feud also occurs as they are adults, but it is because Seth is envious of Osiris’s leadership.

 Why are these seemingly different tales so strikingly similar?